Galapagos Safari Camp

 Santa Cruz, Galapagos Islands, Ecuador

-It began back in 2003, when Stephanie Bonham Carter (Ecuadorian British) and Michael Mesdag (Dutch Spanish) set off to explore the length and breadth of Stephanie’s country together.
+Galapagos Safari Camp began as a dream back in 2003, when Stephanie Bonham Carter (Ecuadorian British) and Michael Mesdag (Dutch Spanish) set off to explore the length and breadth of Stephanie’s country together.

-While exploring the Highlands of Santa Cruz Island, they came across a farm bordering the Galapagos National Park that was up for sale.
-Climbing a tree to get a better look at the lay of the land, they were intoxicated and overwhelmed by the incredible views.
+While exploring the Highlands of Santa Cruz Island, they came across a farm for sale bordering the Galapagos National Park.
+Climbing a tree to get a better look of the lay of the land, they were overwhelmed by the incredible views.

 www.galapagossafaricamp.com